Contrasting FREYR Battery (FREY) & The Competition

 |2.53

-FREYR Battery presently has a consensus target price of $19.33, suggesting a potential upside of 121.46%.
-As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 19.38%.
-Given FREYR Battery’s stronger consensus rating and higher probable upside, research analysts clearly believe FREYR Battery is more favorable than its peers.
+FREYR Battery presently has a consensus price target of $19.33, suggesting a potential upside of 114.81%.
+As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 18.47%.
+Given FREYR Battery’s stronger consensus rating and higher probable upside, equities analysts plainly believe FREYR Battery is more favorable than its competitors.

 Summary

-FREYR Battery peers beat FREYR Battery on 7 of the 13 factors compared.
+FREYR Battery competitors beat FREYR Battery on 7 of the 13 factors compared.

 FREYR offers a clean Nordic solution to the rapidly growing global demand for high-density and cost-competitive battery cells for stationary energy storage (ESS), electric mobility, and marine applications.